 This season there are so many lovely feminine patterns, prints and cuts, which will keep us looking stylish without compromising the technical aspects you expect from a high-end wetsuit.
 Every year the surf brands up their wetsuit game and this season is no exception.
-These suits will keep you comfortable in the water and are flexible enough for whatever you plan on doing – whether it’s surfing all day or going for a leisurely SUP after work.
+These suits will keep you comfortable in the water and are flexible enough for whatever you plan on doing – whether it’s surfing all day or going for a leisurely SUP.
 Without a doubt these days wetsuits are better made, lighter and more flexible.
 The end result is that you are getting more for your money.
 Plus, once you’ve bought a wetsuit and board, surfing becomes one of the cheapest sports you can do.
 So, don’t skimp with your old knackered wetsuit again this summer; take a look at the fab new wetsuits on these pages and invest in a fresh new summer suit.

 Check out what’s on offer this season in our summer wetsuit guide below.

 TIPS FOR BUYING A WETSUIT

 With so many suits on the market, which one should you buy?

 The key is to try on as many wetsuits as possible.
 Try new styles, brands and sizes.
 Beyond that these tips will help you with your next purchase:

 ■ Get clued up beforehand.
 Run through the wetsuit features and know what they mean, so you can’t be blinded by jargon from the shop assistants.
 Do you know the difference between flatlock and blindstitch?